Debbie Wasserman Schultz

 Wasserman Schultz served in the Florida House of Representatives and the Florida Senate and was a national co-chair of Hillary Clinton's 2008 campaign for president.
 Her district covers much of southern Broward County, including a large part of Fort Lauderdale.
-It also covers much of northern Miami-Dade County.

 Wasserman Schultz was elected chair of the Democratic National Committee in May 2011, replacing Tim Kaine.
-On July 28, 2016, she resigned from that position after WikiLeaks released leaked emails showing that she and other members of the DNC staff had unethically favored Hillary Clinton over Bernie Sanders in the 2016 Democratic primaries in exchange for funding to eliminate the DNC's remaining debt from the 2012 presidential campaign.
+On July 28, 2016, she resigned from that position after WikiLeaks released leaked emails showing that she and other members of the DNC staff had expressed bias in preference of Hillary Clinton over Bernie Sanders in the 2016 Democratic primaries.
+The emails showed that some DNC officials had discussed strategies to weaken Sanders’ campaign, questioning his viability, and even suggesting ways to discredit his supporters.
+She secured a senior surrogate spot on the Clinton campaign afterwards.

 Personal life and education

-Born in Forest Hills, Queens, New York, to a Jewish family, she is the daughter of Ann and Larry Wasserman.
-Her father is a Certified Public Accountant, and her brother Steven Wasserman is an Assistant United States Attorney for the District of Columbia.
+Born in Forest Hills, Queens, New York, to a Jewish family, Wasserman Schultz is the daughter of Ann and Larry Wasserman.
+Her father is a certified public accountant, and her brother, Steven Wasserman, is an assistant United States attorney for the District of Columbia.

 From 1968 to 1978, the family lived in Lido Beach on Long Island.
 In 1978, her family moved to Melville, also on Long Island, where she graduated from Half Hollow Hills High School East in 1984.
 She received a Bachelor of Arts in 1988 and a Master of Arts with a certificate in political campaigning in 1990, both in political science, from the University of Florida.

 At the University of Florida, Wasserman Schultz was active in student government, serving as president of the Student Senate and the founder and president of the Rawlings Area Council Government.
 She was also a member of the Omicron Delta Kappa honor society, the James C. Grimm chapter of the National Residence Hall Honorary, and the union Graduate Assistants United.
 She served as president of the Graduate Student Council and vice president of the UF College Democrats.
 She has credited her experience in student politics with developing her "love for politics and the political process."

 Wasserman Schultz lives in Weston, near Fort Lauderdale.
 She is married to Steve Schultz; they have three children.
 She is an active member of the National Jewish Democratic Council, Planned Parenthood, and Hadassah.

 In March 2009, she revealed that she had undergone seven surgeries related to breast cancer in 2008 while maintaining her responsibilities as a member of the House.
 That year, she promoted efforts for early screening for breast cancer.